Fodor's Expert Review Michigan Avenue Bridge

-Chicago is a city of bridges, and this is one of its most graceful.
-Completed in 1920, it features impressive sculptures on its four pylons representing major Chicago events: its exploration by Marquette and Joliet, its settlement by trader Jean Baptiste Point du Sable, the Fort Dearborn Massacre of 1812, and the rebuilding of the city after the Great Chicago Fire of 1871.
+Chicago is a city of bridges—and this one, completed in 1920, is among the most graceful.
+The structure's four pylons are decorated with impressive sculptures representing major Chicago events: its exploration by Marquette and Joliet, its settlement by trader Jean Baptiste Point du Sable, the Fort Dearborn Massacre of 1812, and the rebuilding of the city after the Great Chicago Fire of 1871.
 The site of the fort, at the southeast end of the bridge, is marked by a commemorative plaque.
-As you stroll Michigan Avenue, be prepared for a possible delay; the bridge rises some hundred times a year between April and November to allow boat traffic to pass underneath.
+As you stroll Michigan Avenue, be prepared for a possible delay; the bridge rises about hundred times a year between April and November to allow boat traffic to pass underneath.